Chegashi/nifiKafkaLabs/README.md

-# docker-kafka-nifi
+# docker-nifi
-A very simple setup for running a kafka cluster using docker images.
-It requires a zookeeper cluster and I have provided the same in another repo.
+A simple setup for running NiFi using docker images.

-# The Need
-There are lots of kafka docker images that help you to run a standalone version (with an inbuilt zookeeper or not) on a single node.
-These images help you to have a single node of kafka and doesn't provide you with high availability.
-This particular repo helps you in achieving a cluster (high availability) using simple scripts and docker.

 # Prerequisites